Preview book 1, beginning

-He hadn’t given her situation a single thought.
+He hadn’t given Alice Adler’s situation a single thought.
 He was just angry.
 He even remembered what a famous actor once told his young self: ‘As an actor you are a prostitute, stripping for your audience, body and soul.
-When you are famous, you strip for the world.
+When you’re famous, you strip for the world.
 And as a reward, the world will own you.
 Every single one of them will own you!’

 A fucking prostitute!

 And tonight Tom Holbon tried to buy his services, saying: ‘Whatever it takes.
-I will, of course, reimburse all expenses.’
+I will, of course, reimburse all expenses, and pay you well.’

 Did Holbon really mean …?